4rkal/blog/content/posts/shwebsite.md

 ---
-title: "Self host your own website"
+title: Self host your own website
 date: 2023-02-25T20:23:16+03:00
 tags:
   - selfhosting
+  - linux
 ---
 In this article i will show you how to self host your own website securely.
 # Requirements